Aspirinsmurf/risky-plays-calculator/README.md

 This isn't always an important distinction, but it's important if they have skill re-rolls.

 > **Without parentheses:** You want to know the odds of all three of your rookie Human Linemen making their 4+ dodges to get away from the Line of Scrimmage.
-You could use `3*d4;`.
+You could use `3*d4;` for this.

 > **With parentheses:** Same scenario, but the players all have the Dodge skill.
 Using `3*d4` will now give the wrong results.
 You will need to use `3*(d4;)`;